 There are two USB 3.0 ports on the device, so external hardware can be added to expand the storage (16GB is available in the starter model), the same can be said through the microSD card slot.
 However, the USB ports are also capable of accepting any other USB device, such as a keyboard and mouse, or even a wired Xbox 360 controller.

-In design terms, the Shield TV is very gamer-ish.
+In design terms, the Shield TV is very gamer-ish - even the remodelled smaller version that launched in 2017.
 It looks best standing up when attached to an optional Shield Stand, and its glowing green LED lighting makes it look like a miniature gaming PC.
 It can't therefore hide quite so comfortably as one of its peers.

-That said though, it's still svelte, so if you have an AV cabinet it's easy enough to tuck away.
+That said though, it is tiny these days, so if you have an AV cabinet it's easy enough to tuck away.

 There's little doubt that of all the streaming boxes available on the market right now, the Shield TV is the most powerful and most capable.
-It is the only box currently on the market to offer 4K video at 60 frames per second, which is only available through YouTube at present but there are plenty of codecs on board to cope with other services when they launch.
+It is the only box currently on the market to offer 4K video at 60 frames per second.

 It is also ideally placed to rule the roost when it comes to casual gaming - something both Apple and Amazon are keen to exploit too.
-The included controller works on Wi-Fi Direct so has little to no latency and the graphics processor is geared up exactly for games.
+The included newly-designed controller works over low latency Bluetooth so has little lag and the graphics processor is geared up exactly for games.

 If you are looking for something a little more powerful it's definitely worth considering stretching your budget a bit further.